Torresian crow: Diet

 Torresian crows are omnivores and consume a wide range of foods.
 Their diet varies significantly between habitats with birds living in urban environments relying to a greater extent on anthropogenically related food sources compared to those living in natural habitats.
 Outside urbanised areas, the diet of Torresian crows primarily consists of invertebrates, berries and carrion.
 Birds of this species have also been observed to take stranded fish on the seashore, roadkill, fruit, grain, smaller birds and rodents.
-In Northern Australia Torresian crows have developed a remarkable technique to kill and eat the introduced poisonous cane toad without ingesting the poison it secretes from its skin and poison glands on either side of its head, by flipping it onto its back and delivering a lethal blow with its powerful bill.
+In Northern Australia Torresian crows have developed a technique to kill and eat the introduced poisonous cane toad without ingesting the poison it secretes from its skin and poison glands on either side of its head, by flipping it onto its back.
 The crows only feed on the intestines and part of the thighs of the toad, thus avoiding the poison.
 This predation and consumption technique is culturally transmitted amongst crows of the species.